payalsin/iControlLX/Testing.md

 ![](media/image6.png){width="5.5in" height="2.0in"}

+The user will need to execute only one playbook which is the main.yaml file for this particular deployment scenrario.

+### Variable file

 The variable file will contain VLAN tags along with other information.
 The VLAN tags should match the VLAN tags configured on APIC in the logical device cluster.
 The ansible playbook will only configure the BIG-IP.

-### Variable file

-This file will contain all the information needed to configure the BIG-IP.
 This variable file is designed to configure the following on the BIG-IP

 -   Onboarding : NTP, DNS, Hostname, SSH settings, Module provisioning
 -   Networking: 2 VLAN's, 2 Self-IP's, SNAT
     -   This represents a 2 ARM mode BIG-IP connection to the APIC
         -   Same interface on the BIG-IP will be used for client and